Theory Q&A

 Different meditation styles map to different maintenance passes:

-• Non-dual awareness approaches the Δself boundary directly: the self-model relaxes its grip, and the observer briefly registers the blind spot itself — the structural locus of subjectivity.
+- Non-dual awareness approaches the Δself boundary directly: the self-model relaxes its grip, and the observer briefly registers the blind spot itself — the edge where the self-model gives out.

 Equanimity, in OPT terms, is an accurate self-model of one's own codec limits — the observer knows what it can and cannot compress, and does not waste bandwidth fighting that boundary.